netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 ___

-### 6) THE INNOVATION:
+### 6) 💡 THE INNOVATION 💡:

 > LEXSCI does not describe language, like lexicology.

-It redesigns human language from the perspective of "Agent-First".
+✅ LEXICAL_SCIENCE re-designs human language from the perspective of "Agent-First".

 Making ALPHABITZ an optimized AI input dimension, for extra comprehension, with simple_word accessibility.